Ragini31Rana/Connected-picture-generation-TOY-APP/README.md

 # Connected-picture-generation-TOY-APP
 Connected picture generation TOY APP is an app that allows user to generate and connect pictures just with a prompt using stable diffusion model from hugging face.
 - Provide two images and a prompt as an input
-- Press Generate and then see the magic
+- Press Generate and then you will get the output image based on the prompt.

 > This repository contains the following files:
 - Notebook1.ipynb contains the code for picture generation from one image.